 The whole idea really appeals to me.
 But oh how I struggle.
 With resistance and self-discipline.
 And with distractions — oh, those evil distractions.

-You might think that as an HSP, I would already live a peaceful life.
+You might think that as a highly-sensitive person, I would already live a peaceful life.
 And I do aspire to that, but the loudness of the world intrudes quite often.
 And you might think I find it easy to resist technology too.
 But I find quite the opposite, that I turn to technology as a less-stressful way to interact with people.
 After all, it’s on my own time schedule (usually) and at my own pace, right?
 How harmful could that be?
 But the reality is that I often find myself losing track of time after checking in on social media each day because it’s so easy to get lured into clicking one link after another on the internet.
 You know what I’m talking about.

 You may remember my recent article about becoming more extroverted and enjoying many new friendships in the birding world.
 Since those friendships mean so much to me, I might be a bit overeager in my newfound enthusiasm for keeping in touch via technology.
 But now I’ve got Judy’s gentle reminders in my head, prompting me to step away from the computer more often.
 And I’m also very glad I took that sketching workshop last month, because I find that drawing is a good way to sit quietly and let my mind wander.
 I encourage you to click over to Quietkeepers to see if it might be inspiring to you too.